-- Identify plans and agreements

-- Any change in control benefits?

-- Any compliance issues?

-- Best time to address issues is before a transaction

-- Planning opportunities will vary depending on timing

-- Section 280G considerations

-- Partnership or corporation?

-- Public or private?

-- Is proposed acquisition a "change in control" within the meaning of Section 280G?
+- Identify plans and agreements early in process - Any change-in-control payments or benefits (e.g., vesting)? - Any compliance issues?
+Consider timing and possibility of potential corrections. - Best time to address issues is before a transaction process begins - Planning opportunities will vary depending on timing - Section 280G considerations - Partnership or corporation? - Public or private? - Is proposed acquisition a "change in control" within the meaning of Section 280G? - Timing of potential closing creates potential planning opportunities - Shareholder approval cleansing vote